omalk98/Semester3-CPP-Projects/README.md

 The main goal of the projects is to practice C++ syntax and produce working code without errors or memory leaks.
 Workshop 8 has an intentional memory leak for smart pointer demonstration.

-Some of the projects contain simple mathematical work, input processing, error checking, memory handeling, inheritance & polymorphism, templated classes & functions, file processing, command-line input processing, lambda expressions, STL library, algorithms, multi-threading, bit-manipulation, and output formatting.
+Some of the projects contain simple mathematical work, input processing, error checking, memory handeling, inheritance & polymorphism, templated classes & functions, file processing, command-line input processing, lambda expressions, use of STL, algorithms, multi-threading, bit-manipulation, and output formatting.

 Some of the projects contain data files which are being processed in that specific project.